rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 **Group_One**

 Group One represents an individual-level analysis focusing on nonfamily living arrangements.
 This group combines individuals from single renter households, roommate renter households, and roommates living in mixed renter households.
-Following the data-cleaning and merging process, Group One retains a sample of 32,604 observations for descriptive and predictive analysis.
+Following the data wrangling and merging process, Group One retains a sample of 32,604 observations for descriptive and predictive analysis.

 **Group_Two**

 Group Two represents a household-level analysis focusing on family living arrangements.
 This group combines individuals from family renter households and families living in mixed renter households.
-Following the data-cleaning and merging process, Group Two retains a sample of 87,901 observations for descriptive and predictive analysis.
+Following the data wrangling and merging process, Group Two retains a sample of 87,901 observations for descriptive and predictive analysis.

 **Group_Three**

 Group Three is an additional group focusing exclusively on work-from-home (WFH) individuals across all households.
-Following the data-cleaning and merging process, Group Three retains a sample of 13,979 observations for descriptive analysis.
+Following the data wrangling and merging process, Group Three retains a sample of 13,979 observations for descriptive analysis.